TITLE Coordinator, Space Management

 Education: A high school education is required; a Bachelor’s degree is preferred with an emphasis in business or a related field.

 Experience: Three years of experience working with database applications, running queries, and working with word processing and spreadsheet applications is required.
 Experience in maintaining a facilities database is preferred.
 Experience in providing technical training is preferred.
 Experience working in higher education is preferred.

 Skill: Word processing and spreadsheet application skills are required; database experience is required.
 Data entry and keyboarding skills are required.
 The ability to understand and manage database applications is required.
 The ability to understand, interpret, and analyze data and effectively translate data to meet business process needs for end users is required.
 The ability to read, understand, and interpret architectural floor plans of buildings is required.
 Effective interpersonal, customer service, organizational and team-building skills are required.
 The ability to manage multiple concurrent projects is required.
 Effective verbal and written communication skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Proficiency in writing technical specifications is preferred.

 Other: Significant data entry, requiring extended periods of time working at a PC, is required.
 The responsibilities of the position require regular visits to campus facilities, including using stairs and ladders in University buildings.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Acts as the first point of contact for inquiries and requests for assistance from users of the scheduling and space system software, assists with University’s enterprise resource planning software by responding to inquiries and coordinating with other support areas to resolve problems when necessary, and contributes to the efficient use of University space by maintaining the flow of scheduling information between University systems.
+1. Acts as the first point of contact for inquiries and requests for assistance from users of the scheduling and space system software, responds to inquiries, coordinates with other support areas to resolve problems when necessary, and helps to ensure the efficient use of University space by maintaining the flow of scheduling information between University systems.